-The Confederation shall promote research and innovation pursuant to this Act and other specific legislation by:

-- a. supporting the Federal Institutes of Technology and the research institutions of the ETH Domain; - b. granting financial contributions under the HEdA4; - c. supporting research funding institutions; - d. supporting research facilities of national importance; - e. its own research, including setting up and operating federal research institutes; - f. appointing the CTI and other measures for the promotion of innovation; - g. international scientific collaboration.
+- The Confederation shall promote research and innovation pursuant to this Act and other specific legislation by: - a. supporting the two federal institutes of technology and the research institutes within the Federal Institutes of Technology Domain; - b. granting financial contributions under the HEdA; - c. supporting research funding institutions; - d. supporting research facilities of national importance;

-The Confederation may support the creation of a Swiss Innovation Park in order to secure Switzerland's position as a location for research and innovation.

-The Federal Council may give the task of implementing topic-specific funding programmes to research funding institutions and to the CTI.

-It may delegate international cooperation tasks to research funding institutions whose specific competencies are required for the fulfilment of these tasks.
+- e. its own policy research, including setting up and operating federal research institutes; - f.7 managing Innosuisse and other innovation support measures; - g.8 international cooperation in research and innovation. - The Confederation may support the creation of a Swiss Innovation Park in order to secure Switzerland's position as a location for research and innovation. - The Federal Council may give the task of implementing topic-specific funding programmes to research funding institutions and to the Innosuisse. - It may delegate international cooperation tasks to research funding institutions and Innosuisse, when their specific competencies are required in order to carry out these tasks.